kotavonvos/civicedu/README.EN.md

 ## Vision

-To create a resilient network, resistant to political interference, that equips millions of Africans with the skills, confidence, and connections necessary to strengthen peaceful civic participation.
+To create a resilient network, resistant to political interference, that equips millions of Africans with the skills, confidence, and connections necessary for effective peaceful civic participation.

 ---